VA Loan Clients: Serve Military Families With Trust and Referrals

 How big should the target farm be near an installation?

 Do not try to blanket an entire base area.
 Start with 500 to 1,000 rental units or starter homes where the allowance realistically covers the median payment.
 That keeps your message believable and your response rate higher.
 Expand only after you can prove lead tags, appointment set rate, and referrals from that first farm.
-A smaller farm you can dominate beats a huge farm you cannot afford.
+A smaller farm you can own beats a huge farm you cannot afford.

 What content performs worst with military families?